OctopusDeploy/blog/blog/2020-01/ultimate-guide-to-rolling-deployments/index.md

 ![Rolling Deployments](rolling-deployments.png)

-When tasked with deploying a new version of your application, such as a web site, I've often seen the approach where the entire site has been taken offline to accommodate the update.
+When tasked with deploying a new version of your application, such as a web site, it's still common for teams to take their entire website down while they do deployments.

-If the majority of your customers are asleep, then that's probably acceptable.
+If the majority of your customers only use your application during business hours, then this big-bang approach is probably acceptable.
 But what happens if your customers are using your applications 24-7?

 Today, users expect applications to be available all of the time and there are a few deployment patterns you can use to achieve zero-downtime.
 In this post, I'll discuss one of these patterns in more depth; Rolling deployments, and provide you with some practical examples of how to do this using different tooling.